How to Encrypt Disk in a Linux Enivronment

 • Government and security surveillance agencies can still spy on your internet activities, and all your internet information is still accessible.

-Therefore, make sure you use some additional internet security software, such as VPNs, to get safe and secure internet access because disk encryption can only evade the physical access threat of your computer; the potential cyber threat is still there, as mentioned above.
+Therefore, use additional internet security software, such as VPNs, to get safe and secure internet access.
+Disk encryption can only evade your computer’s physical access threat; the potential cyber threat is still there, as mentioned above.

 The method of Linux disk encryption is categorized into two, according to the layer of operations;

 Stacked filesystem encryption solutions are applied as a layer that stacks on top of an existing filesystem.
-This makes all files written to an encryption-enabled folder be encrypted instantly before the underlying filesystem writes them to disk and decrypts it whenever the filesystem reads them from disk.
+This makes all files written in an encryption-enabled folder encrypted instantly before the underlying filesystem writes them to disk and decrypts them whenever the filesystem reads them from disk.

 Through this method, the files are stored in the host filesystem in an encrypted form (which means that their contents and file/folder names are replaced by random-looking data of roughly the same length).
 However, other than that, they are present in that filesystem as they would without encryption, as normal files.